Birdiary/webserver/README.md

 If you got any questions contact us via: [info@countyourbirds.org](mailto:info@countyourbirds.org).

 ## Installtion
 To run the platform you first have to install docker, which then installs all further needed packages and programs.
-After the installation you can run the platform in development or production environment.
+After the installation you can clone and run the platform in development or production environment.

 ### Docker